movigo/core/docs/components.md

-# Usage
+# Components

-Movigo is a very light and compact library, consisting of a core and optionally extendible with external plugins.
-The library core consists of some simple functions, which offer everything you need to create simple and complex animations using CSS keyframes.

 ## Target

-The entry point of the library is the `target` function, which requires DOM element(s) to animate as parameter.
-This parameter can be passed as a string selector or as DOM element(s) using `querySelector` or `querySelectorAll` JavaScript functions.
+The entry point of the library is the `target` function, which requires one or more DOM elements as parameter.
+The parameter can be passed as a string selector or using `querySelector` or `querySelectorAll` JavaScript functions.

 ```js
   const target = movigo.target('#circle')